 You should now see the cells with formulas switch over so that the equations are displayed as well.
 I have chosen to show equations in the image below.

-Note that you can also use the keyboard shortcut of Ctrl + ` to switch between viewing the equations and the results of those equations.
+Note that you can also use the keyboard shortcut of Ctrl + ` (press both keys at the same time) to switch between viewing the equations and the results of those equations.
 The character in that shortcut is the accent key, which is above the left Tab key on most keyboards.

 - How to change the orientation of a printed spreadsheet in Google Sheets